 The podcast in which Prospect asks contributors: "What's the big idea?"by Prospect Team / August 26, 2018 / Leave a comment

-Here, you can find all editions of “Headspace,” Prospect‘s podcast, which is now weekly.
-In each, the Prospect team chat to contributors about the big issues of the day.
-To listen to any of the episodes on a platform other than Soundcloud, click the relevant icon below.
+Here, you can find all editions of the Prospect podcast, in which the team chats to contributors about the big issues of the day.
+To listen on a platform other than Soundcloud, click the relevant icon below.

 The Prospect podcast #51—Political cartoons in an age beyond satire